 This book has been crowdfunded, an old tradition of democratic publishing reinvented by Unbound.com through the power of the internet.
-If you would like to watch the video and buy the book (£7 eBook, £14.99 hardback) please go to:
+If you would like to buy the book (£7 eBook, £12.99 hardback) please go to:bottom of this page.

 Exodus, Reckoning, Sacrifice offers a unique take both on Brexit and on the power of mythical stories to frame our democratic conversation.

 Kalypso Nicolaidis conjures up three archetypes to explore the competing visions that have clashed so dramatically over the meaning of Brexit, whether as the ultimate demonstration of British exceptionalism, a harbinger of terrible truths or sacrifice on the altar of EU unity.